 International Falls is a somewhat small city located in the state of Minnesota.
 With a population of 6,158 people and two constituent neighborhoods, International Falls is the 126th largest community in Minnesota.

-The education level of International Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.04% of adults 25 and older in International Falls have a college degree.
+The percentage of adults in International Falls who are college-educated is close to the national average for all communities of 21.84%: 18.67% of the adults in International Falls have a bachelor's degree or advanced degree.

 The people who call International Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of International Falls residents report their race to be White, followed by Native American.
 Important ancestries of people in International Falls include Norwegian, Irish, Swedish, and French .